In the words of course designer Tom Doak...

 The tranquil setting has attracted much wildlife to join the members on their way around the course.
 Tui's can often be heard in the trees, while at ground level the doves are a picture as they gather to watch the golfers amble by.
 There are also wild duck, plover, heron and the very noisy pied stilts, which regularly nest in and populate the water hazards about the course.
 In addition to the wild-life, the course offers magnificent views, with Te Mata peak to the east and the Northern Ruahines to the west.

 Need some help planning your New Zealand holiday?
-At DesigNZ on Travel we specialise in custom itineraries whether you want a New Zealand golfing holiday or just to play one or more rounds, we are here to help please send us an e-mail and we will promptly respond.
+At DesigNZ on Travel we specialise in custom itineraries whether you want a New Zealand golfing holiday or just to play one or more rounds, we are here to help, please send us a message using the below form and we will promptly respond.

 85 Phillips Drive